tvjust/Metadata_mapping_exif_data-475-2151_Rojas_Schoenfeld/README.md

   - pip install subprocess
   - pip install re
   - pip install sys
+  - pip install argparse

 In order to use the tool you need to register for a Google Maps Static API key.

-Around line 57 you should enter in your key.
+You should enter in your key around line 110